npg70/galbreath-old/people/galbraith-david-stewart-1782.md

 https://www.ancestry.com/family-tree/person/tree/17980335/person/617967166/facts

-The Census of 1841, lists Elizabeth with 10 children, but David not listed.
+The Census of 1841, lists Elizabeth with 10 children, but David not listed.[^census1841]

+The census of 1851, again lists Elizabeth with 3 children, David not lsited[^census1851]

 Child of David Steward Galbreath and Margaret McKeigh: